Mid Yorkshire Teaching NHS Trust

 The typical wait to see a paediatrician is

-The NHS Paediatrics waiting list at Mid Yorkshire Teaching NHS Trust currently has 595 patients waiting, with a typical wait of around 14 weeks from GP referral.
+The NHS Paediatrics waiting list at Mid Yorkshire Teaching NHS Trust currently has 702 patients waiting, with a typical wait of around 12 weeks from GP referral.
 About 6 in 10 Paediatrics patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
-1 have been waiting over a year.
+3 have been waiting over a year.
 Mid Yorkshire Teaching NHS Trust is an NHS Trust in the North East and Yorkshire region.
-Waits at this hospital are about 3.5 weeks longer than in February 2025.
-It's slipped down 49 places in the national league for this department's; now 86 out of 118 hospitals.
+Waits at this hospital are about 1.5 weeks shorter than in April 2025.
+It's moved up 3 places in the national league for this department's; now 74 out of 117 hospitals.

 Median wait for this department, with the national average as a dashed line.